OpenNews/srccon-work/logistics.md

 **Dates:** December 7 & 8

-We're still finalizing details, but your travel plans can anticipate the SRCCON:WORK program beginning around 9am on Thursday, Dec.
-7, and closing around 6pm on Friday, Dec.
-8.
+We'll release the full schedule soon, but we can give you a glimpse now.
+Registration for SRCCON:WORK will open at 8:30am on Thursday, December 7 along with a welcome breakfast.
+The event will officially begin at 9:30am.
+The conference day will wrap around 6pm on Thursday, with group dinner plans (details soon!).
+We'll start up again with breakfast at 9am on Friday, December 8 and close SRCCON:WORK around 6pm.

 ## Hotel